omkardgite/Portfolio/README.md

 # Portfolio

-This repository contains a personal portfolio web application built with React, Vite, TypeScript and a small Express server.
-The client is located in the `client` folder and the server entry is `server/index.ts`.
+This repository contains a personal portfolio web application built with React, Vite, TypeScript, and a small Express server.
+The client is located in the `client` folder, and the server entry is `server/index.ts`.
 The project uses TailwindCSS for styling and Drizzle for database schema tooling.

 Quick summary